Testing

 Both provide the same APIs, but the latter will write intermediary files to directories derived from ScalaTest suite and scope names.

-implemented as an extension method on String
+implemented as an extension method on String and takes two arguments: (1) a

 list of arguments to FileCheck and (2) a string that contains an inline